murffps/ideas-dev/more.md

  Erbis
 A Minimum Lovable Product (MLP) is an initial offering that users love from the start.
 Show your investors growth through outstanding design and unbeatable performance.

+Prcniele of succint.
+Sspeicfic vs precise - not be heavy on either sdie  balance

+Only share what is nEEDED to them

 A Minimum Lovable Product (MLP) is an initial offering that users love from the start.
 Show your investors growth through outstanding design and unbeatable performance.